Counting Data Processing

 2. Configuration of Corrective Rules

-When meters are not installed according to the schematic and assembly instructions, it is possible to configure rules to correct the readings.
+When the meters are not installed according to the schematic and assembly instructions, it is possible to configure rules to correct the readings.

 Electric Meter Connected Backwards

-Edit Meter > Additional Settings:
+Edit the meter > Additional Settings:

 Key